Trading room: Organization

 The development of trading businesses, during the eighties and nineties, required ever larger trading rooms, specifically adapted to IT- and telephony cabling.
 Some institutions therefore moved their trading room from their downtown premises, from the City to Canary Wharf, from inner Paris to La Défense, and from Wall Street towards Times Square or New York City's residential suburbs in Connecticut; UBS Warburg, for example, built a trading room in Stamford, Connecticut in 1997, then enlarged it in 2002, to the world's largest one, with about 100000 sqft floor space, allowing the installation of some 1,400 working positions and 5,000 monitors.

 The "Basalte" building of Société Générale is the first ever building specifically dedicated to trading rooms; it is fit for double power sourcing, to allow trading continuity in case one of the production sources is cut off.

-JP Morgan is planning to construct a building, close to the World Trade Center site, where all six 60000 sqft floors dedicated to trading rooms will be cantilevered, the available ground surface being only 32000 sqft.
+In the 2000s, JP Morgan was planning to construct a building, close to the World Trade Center site, where all six 60000 sqft floors dedicated to trading rooms would be cantilevered, the available ground surface being only 32000 sqft.